-In connection with this acquisition, the Company entered into an amendment and restatement of its existing amended and restated credit agreement ("Second Amended and Restated Credit Agreement").
-As of June 30, 2014, the Company's Second Amended and Restated Credit Agreement requires interest to be paid at variable rates.
-The Company partially mitigates this interest rate exposure through the use of interest rate swap agreements with an aggregate gross notional amount of \$28.0 million as of June 30, 2014.
+In connection with this acquisition, the Company entered into an amendment and restatement of its existing amended and restated credit agreement (as amended, the "Second Amended and Restated Credit Agreement").
+As of September 30, 2014, the Company's Second Amended and Restated Credit Agreement requires interest to be paid at variable rates.
+The Company partially mitigates this interest rate exposure through the use of interest rate swap agreements with the aggregate gross notional amount which was \$26.7 million as of September 30, 2014.

 The Company has entered into certain foreign exchange contracts, primarily to offset the earnings impact related to fluctuations in foreign currency exchange rates associated with inventory purchases denominated in foreign currencies.
-The aggregate gross notional amount of the foreign exchange contracts at June 30, 2014 was \$9.1 million.
+The aggregate gross notional amount of the foreign exchange contracts at September 30, 2014 was \$6.0 million.
 These contracts do not offset the Company's exposure to counterparty credit risk for nonperformance.
 The Company manages its exposure to counterparty credit risk by dealing with counterparties who are international financial institutions with investment grade credit ratings.
 The Company believes that the risk of incurring credit risk losses is remote.